Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_configuration.md

 - `<CACertificate>CA_for_RA.der</CACertificate>`
 - `<UserCertificate>USER_for_RA.p12</UserCertificate>`

-You need these values when you configure the Master Agent in the {{< TransferCFT/axwayvariablesComponentLongName  >}} configuration, where the user certificate that you use must be signed by <span class="code">`CA_for_RA`</span>.
+You need these values when you configure the Master Agent in the {{< TransferCFT/axwayvariablesComponentLongName  >}} configuration, where the user certificate that you use must be signed by `CA_for_RA`.
 You should use the same CA and USER certificate as for the Master Agent.

 ## Configure the Router Agents in {{< TransferCFT/axwayvariablesComponentLongName  >}}